kwilteam/docs/docs/cli/configuration.md

 `kwil-cli` supports two ways to provide configuration:

 - persistent configuration, via a local configuration file
-- global flags, which last only for the specified command's lifetime.
+- global flags, which last only for the specified command's lifetime

 Global flag configs are given precedence over persistent configs.